tanmay31415926/LLM-Copilot/README.md

 - Train on larger datasets from open-source C++ projects
 - Add token-level processing for better long-term context
+- Customize on other data prediction sets for exteded practical use.
 - Integrate evaluation metrics like perplexity or BLEU
 - Build a simple web UI for interactive use